Humane-Documentation/Spree/controllers/frontend/checkout_controller.md

 * Redirects to the next step unless `current_order.state` is `complete`, else redirect to the `order_path` for `current_order`

-> For security, `Spree::CheckoutController` will not update an order once checkout is complete.
-Therefore it's impossible for an order to be tampered with (e.g. changing quantity) after checkout.

 ## Routes
 * `get '/checkout', :to => 'checkout#edit', :as => :checkout`